True bugs (Order: Hemiptera)

 True bug diversity

-The various true bugs have been categorised into two main groups, or sub-orders: the Heteroptera (from the Greek, meaning 'different wings') and the Homoptera ('uniform wings').
+Historically the Order Hemiptera was split into two suborders: the Heteroptera (from the Greek, meaning 'different wings') and the Homoptera ('uniform wings').
+This distinction was primarily based on the structure of the wings.

-The forewings of the heteropteran bug are clearly divided into two regions, a tough and leathery basal area and a membranous tip, and the hind wings are membranous; all four wings are folded flat over their backs when not needed for flying.
+- Heteropteran bugs having fore wings clearly divided into two regions, a tough and leathery basal area and a membranous tip, and membranous hind wings; all four wings folded flat over their backs when not needed for flying.

-The homopteran bug, on the other hand, has forewings that are either toughened or membraneous, but not both, and all four wings are held tent-like over the body when the insect is at rest.
+- Homopteran bugs having either toughened or membraneous (but not both) fore wings and all four wings held tent-like over the body when the insect is at rest.

 Obtaining true bugs

-The Hemiptera can be easily captured using beating trays, sweeping nets and detailed examination of vegetation.
+The Hemiptera can be easily captured using beating trays, sweep nets and detailed examination of vegetation.
 Water bugs can also be caught in small nets.

 Resources